Kevin Spacey: 2017–present: Career controversy and comeback attempts

-In 2018, Earl Blue, owner of the security company VIP Protective Services, claimed that Spacey had used racial slurs against his predominantly African-American staff when they were hired on the House of Cards set in 2012, before getting Blue fired.

-2017–present: Career setback and comeback attempts

-Following sexual misconduct allegations from 2017, Spacey maintained a lower profile and his career stalled.
-Spacey appeared in previously shot film Billionaire Boys Club, which was released in 2018 with his scenes unaltered.

 In May 2021, it was announced that he had been cast in a supporting role as a police detective in the crime drama film The Man Who Drew God, directed by and starring Franco Nero, which is about a blind artist who is wrongly accused of sexually abusing a child.
-Spacey has not commented on the role.
-In August 2021, it was reported that he was filming in California for a small production titled Peter Five Eight, directed by Michael Zaiko Hall.
-In the movie, Spacey is said to be playing a charismatic serial killer.
+The film reunited Spacey with Faye Dunaway, whom he directed in Albino Alligator.
+In August 2021, Spacey was reportedly filming in California for a small production, Peter Five Eight, in which he plays a "charismatic" serial killer.

-On November 3, 2022, Variety reported that Spacey was set to speak at the National Museum of Cinema and was going to receive a lifetime achievement award on January 16, 2023 despite the allegations against him.
+On November 3, 2022, Variety reported that Spacey was set to speak at the National Museum of Cinema and was going to receive a lifetime achievement award on January 16, 2023, despite the allegations against him.
 On November 28, 2022, after winning a sexual battery lawsuit against him filed by Anthony Rapp, Spacey was cast in the British indie thriller Control.
-The director of the film, Gene Fallaize, dismissed concerns about working with Spacey.

-In 2022, Spacey was cast as the late Croatian leader Franjo Tudjman in the political drama Once Upon a Time in Croatia, directed by Jakov Sedlar.
+Its director, Gene Fallaize, dismissed concerns about working with Spacey.
+In 2022, Spacey was cast as the late Croatian leader Franjo Tuđman in the political drama Once Upon a Time in Croatia, directed by Jakov Sedlar.
+In 2024, notable industry members such as actors Sharon Stone, Liam Neeson, F. Murray Abraham, and Stephen Fry, film director Paul Schrader and theatre director Trevor Nunn vocally supported Spacey's attempts to return to acting.